 Where should I sit?

-Outside the box
+The distance you are from the TV greatly affects the picture quality.
 We recommend you sit 1.6 x the diagonal screen size of your TV away from the screen.
-So for a 50-inch TV you should sit around 80-inches from the screen.
+So, for a 50-inch TV you should sit around 80 inches from the screen.